tigerbot/node-watch/README.md

 # node-watch

-Simple utility for nodejs to watch file changes a file change is a file whom's mtime is changed
+Simple utility for nodejs to watch file changes.

+A file change is:

+* a **file** whom's mtime is changed
+* a **file** which is added to a 'watched' folder
+* a **file** which is deleted form a 'watched' folder

+A new feature is to watch folders recurively.
+However, polling for changes on the file system is slow.
+And I did not test this module on a large number of files and nested folders.

 This utility is handy for e.g. automatic testing in combination with a testing frame-work, An example lives within the JakeFile (jake and docco required)